pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/binary_package_naming_guidelines.rst

 Release Number
 ^^^^^^^^^^^^^^

-Beside the version number, the release number exists.
+Next to the version number, the release number exists.
 This number is count the update number of a package during all Pardus Linux Distribution releases.
 This information includes in pspec.xml file under <History> tag with <Update release="releaseno">
 format.
 For every package update the package maintainer should increase this number.